ChiedozieObidile/EterniKey/README.md

 6. Users can deposit funds using `deposit-funds(amount)`.
 7. Users can purchase subscriptions using `purchase-subscription(...)`.
 8. Users can manage their subscriptions (renew, cancel auto-renew, pause, resume, transfer).
+9. Users can gift subscriptions to others using `gift-subscription(...)`.
-9. Users with NFTs on other chains can claim subscriptions using `claim-cross-chain-subscription(...)`.
+10. Users with NFTs on other chains can claim subscriptions using `claim-cross-chain-subscription(...)`.
-10. The `process-auto-renewals()` function should be called periodically to handle automatic renewals.
+11. The `process-auto-renewals()` function should be called periodically to handle automatic renewals.

 ## Cross-Chain Functionality